Roll20/roll20-character-sheets/Burning Wheel/readme.md

 To the far right of each skill is a hidden 'mod ⌘ symbol' which will turn that skill instead a group separator instead.

-There is also now a Magic tab to put your spells in, but all of the title fields are re-namable so additional homebrew / codex content could be put here also.
+There is now also a 'Magic' tab to put your spells and songs in, but all of the title fields are re-namable so additional homebrew / codex content could be put here also.
+And there's a new 'Rogues' tab for tracking PC bodyguards and animal companions, multiple NPCs within an organisation, or simple creature stat-blocks as described in BWG pp 565-571.

 For the best user experience we reccomend that you install the two open-license fonts [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) and [Open Sans](https://fonts.google.com/specimen/Open+Sans).